 Chromebooks have very good battery life.
-We run our own in-house Laptop Mag Battery test on Chromebooks, and on average, they last 10 hours.
-A Chromebook will usually endure the eight hours that are necessary for a productive day at work or school.
+On our own in-house Laptop Mag Battery test, on average, they last 10 hours.
+They will usually endure the eight hours that are necessary for a productive day at work or school.

 Are Chromebooks secure?

-Yes, Chromebooks are super secure.
 If you're a business looking for a secure laptop for your employees or an institution seeking student-friendly devices that are nearly immune to malware, Chromebooks are the way to go.
-Some Chromebooks are even going as far as adding biometric authentication, like fingerprint scanners, to add a new level of security to its laptops -- the Acer Chromebook 715 has a fingerprint sensor, for example.
+Some even go as far as adding biometric authentication, like fingerprint scanners.

 How we test the best Chromebooks

 One of the unique ways we test Chromebooks is by dropping the devices to test its durability.
 No, we're not kidding.
 Laptop Mag has its own in-house Chromebook drop test to measure how well they handle shocks.
 As Chromebooks are often used by on-the-go students and worker bees, it can be easy to have the device slip through one's fingers while shuffling from office to office or classroom to classroom.

 We also test for the Chromebooks' performance, battery life, screen brightness, multitasking muscle and more.